 - G0439: Annual wellness visit; includes a personalized prevention plan of service (PPPS), subsequent visit

-However, as of now, there is no official guidance on whether CPT code 99459 can be reported with these specific HCPCS codes.
+However, as of now there is no official guidance on whether CPT code 99459 can be reported with these specific HCPCS codes.

 CPT 99459 Billing Guidelines for 2025

-To ensure reimbursement, follow these updated 2025 guidelines:
+To get paid follow these 2025 guidelines:

 Pair it with a relevant E/M code: